snotskie/ttrpg/site/src/characters.md

 !!! compat "Carefree Upgrade Options"
     If your starting Lifestyle was Carefree, you may upgrade your Lifestyle to Blossomed, Prodigious, or Crafty.
 If you do, you receive this upgrade at the end of the following session.

     **🌼 Blossomed:** Your carefree nature has kept you safe from harm and surrounded by friends.
 When you have sparks, they might take on a free and connected aspect.
-Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Heart or Hurry, protect yourself for $+dc2$, as though you were Helped by the love and connectedness you feel for those around you.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using Heart or Hurry, protect yourself for $+dc2$, as though you were Helped by the love and connectedness you feel for those around you.

     **🔮 Prodigious:** Your studies have come effortlessly to you, and secrets almost seem to just reveal themselves to you.
 When you have sparks, they might take on a sorcerous or uninhibited aspect.
-Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Head or Hurt, protect yourself for $+dc2$, as though you were Helped by a raw innate power.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using Head or Hurt, protect yourself for $+dc2$, as though you were Helped by a raw innate power.

     **🧶 Crafty:** You can envision amazing designs and, it seems, to bring them to life.
 When you have sparks, they might take on an autonomous or lucky aspect.
-Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Hand or Home, protect yourself for $+dc2$, as though you were Helped by your own sudden creativity.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using Hand or Home, protect yourself for $+dc2$, as though you were Helped by your own sudden creativity.

 !!! compat "Eager Upgrade Options"
     If your starting Lifestyle was Eager, you may upgrade your Lifestyle to Driven, Chosen, or Wired.
 If you do, you receive this upgrade at the end of the following session.

     **⚜️ Driven:** Your eager drive has found purchase in a great mission or calling.
 When you have sparks, they might take on an incorrigible or resolute aspect.
-Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Hand or Hurt, protect yourself for $+dc2$, as though you were Helped by your own faith in your mission.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using Hand or Hurt, protect yourself for $+dc2$, as though you were Helped by your own faith in your mission.

     **✨ Chosen:** You draw inspiration from the community around you, setting out on your journeys blessed, favored, or even cursed.
 When you have sparks, they might take on a divine or noble aspect.
-Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Heart or Home, protect yourself for $+dc2$, as though you were Helped by the will of the people whose lives you've touched.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using Heart or Home, protect yourself for $+dc2$, as though you were Helped by the will of the people whose lives you've touched.

     **⚡ Wired:** Your mind is quick and analytical, and you can see solutions to problems that are unimaginably complex.
 When you have sparks, they might take on a calculating or duplicative aspect.
-Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Head or Hurry, protect yourself for $+dc2$, as though you were Helped by your own mind palace.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using Head or Hurry, protect yourself for $+dc2$, as though you were Helped by your own mind palace.

 !!! compat "Wisened Upgrade Options"
     If your starting Lifestyle was Wisened, you may upgrade your Lifestyle to Steadfast, Warry, or Compelling.
 If you do, you receive this upgrade at the end of the following session.

     **🪬 Steadfast:** Your wise steadiness and alertness have made you adept at warding off harm and protecting your loved ones.
 When you have sparks, they might take on a firm or dispelling aspect.
-Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Head or Home, protect yourself for $+dc2$, as though you were Helped by your care for others.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using Head or Home, protect yourself for $+dc2$, as though you were Helped by your care for others.

     **👁️ Warry:** You are one with the natural and supernatural worlds around you, and you have a keen sense of danger and safety.
 When you have sparks, they might take on an astral or prophetic aspect.
-Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Hand or Hurry, protect yourself for $+dc2$, as though you were Helped by knowledge only you could know in that moment.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using Hand or Hurry, protect yourself for $+dc2$, as though you were Helped by knowledge only you could know in that moment.

     **👄 Compelling:** You seem able to spin any loss into a win--or vice versa--, and you are a sly, tactical force to be reckoned with.
 When you have sparks, they might take on an illusory or vicious aspect.
-Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Heart or Hurt, protect yourself for $+dc2$, as though you were Helped by your own ambition.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using Heart or Hurt, protect yourself for $+dc2$, as though you were Helped by your own ambition.

 !!! compat "Lost Upgrade Options"
     Regardless of your starting Lifestyle, you may upgrade your Lifestyle to Lost.
 If you do, you receive this upgrade at the end of the following session.

     Then, once your Lifestyle is Lost, you may upgrade your Lifestyle to any other option.
 If you do, you receive this upgrade at the end of the following session.

     **💎 Lost:** You feel a disconnect from your own past or former sense of self, perhaps because of an exile from your home, an erased memory, or a period of transition or deep self-reflection.
 When you have sparks, they might take on an erratic or liminal aspect.
-Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using History, protect yourself for $+dc2$, as though you were Helped by your quest for self-discovery.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using History, protect yourself for $+dc2$, as though you were Helped by your quest for self-discovery.

 !!! compat "Ability Upgrade Options"
     You may use your upgrade to gain an additional Ability, up to a maximum of five total Abilities.
 If you do, you receive this upgrade at the end of the following session.